Sharon jones and the Dap-Kings

 She’s still not sure how to feel about Amy Winehouse and crew.

-“Even what’s his name [Mark] Ronson..
+“Even what’s his name Ronson..
 They came to us to get the sound they wanted behind their music.
 We were just sitting here minding our own business, doing our little 45s and albums, and all of a sudden they were like, ‘I want your sound.’

 First, I feel kind of angry about it,” Jones said, but then added, “Well, if it took Amy to get the Dap-Kings heard, then it’s a good thing.
 I say it’s great.
 Thank you.”